cowprotocol/docs/docs/cow-protocol/tutorials/widget/widget.md

 The recipient is the address to which the fee will be sent.

-Make sure that the fee recipient address exists on a specified network.
+Make sure that the fee recipient address exists on the respective network defined in the parameters.
 For example, if you use a Safe as a recipient and the Safe was created in the Ethereum network, then in the Gnosis Chain network you need to create another safe accordingly and set it as a fee recipient.

 As a fee recipient, you can specify either string or a key-value pair in the format `chainId: recipientAddress`: